 Courses numbered below 1000 are developmental in nature and are not credited toward a baccalaureate degree.
-Courses numbered from 1000 to 1999 are generally freshman-level courses that, except for two-course sequences, have no college level prerequisites.
+Courses numbered from 1000 to 1999 are generally freshman-level courses that, except for two-course sequences, often have no college level prerequisites.
 Courses numbered from 2000 to 2999 are generally sophomore courses, many of which have college level prerequisites.
 Freshman and sophomore courses are, together, designated "lower division."

-Courses numbered 3000-4999 are "upper division" requiring substantial preparation and most often one or more prerequisite classes, including a passing grade in WRI 1200.
+Courses numbered 3000-4999 are "upper division" requiring substantial preparation and most often one or more prerequisite classes, including a passing grade of C- or higher in WRI 1200.
 Courses numbered at the 3000 level are considered to be junior level courses.
 Courses numbered at the 4000-4999 level are generally senior level courses, often requiring the student to fulfill several upper-division prerequisites before being able to enroll for the course.
 Courses numbered 5000-7999 are graduate level courses.
 Enrollment in these courses is limited to graduate students.
 Undergraduate students who are concurrently enrolled in the University's undergraduate/graduate program should consult an academic advisor to register for graduate courses.
-See Concurrent Credit Program, p.
-32.
+Concurrent credit classes are charged graduate tuition rates.
+See Concurrent Credit Program.